Workplace Safety: The Importance of Office Risk Assessments

 What is a Risk Assessment?

-A risk assessment is a systematic process that involves identifying potential hazards in the workplace and evaluating the associated risks they pose to employees and the organization as a whole.
-The assessment aims to identify areas of concern, implement appropriate measures to control or eliminate risks, and ensure a safe working environment for everyone.
+A risk assessment is a systematic process that involves identifying potential safety hazards in the workplace and evaluating the associated risks they pose to employees and the organization as a whole.
+The assessment aims to identify areas of concern, implement appropriate control measures to mitigate or eliminate risks, and ensure a safe working environment for everyone.

 Why Do I Need to Conduct a Risk Assessment?